 - ESE 500 - Introduction to Special Education

 - ESE 502 - Introduction To Individuals With Mild/Moderate Disabilities

 - ESE 511 - Classroom Management & Intervention For Severe Behavior Problems

 - ESE 512 - Collaboration & Partnerships Among Parent & Professionals In Special Education

 - ESE 516 - Life Skills & Career Planning In Special Education

 - ESE 521 - Assessment for Instructional Needs (to be taken by first licensure candidates)

 - ESE 522 - Assessment-based Curriculum and Instruction for Students w Mild/Mod Dis (to be taken by first licensure candidates)

-- EST 587 - Student Teaching For Mild/Moderate Disabilities
+- EST 587 - Internship Two: Mild/Moderate Educational Needs